Gaussian Zonoids, Gaussian determinants and Gaussian random fields: Gaussian perturbation of a hypersurface

-\begin{remark} The zonoid section defined in \cite[Definition 5.1]{ZonSec} is slightly different than Definition~\ref{def:zonsec}.
-Indeed, the zonoid section defined by Definition~\ref{def:zonsec}, is called the \emph{centered} zonoid section in \cite{ZonSec} and is denoted by $\seg{\zeta_X}$.
+\begin{remark} The zonoid section just defined is slightly different than in \cite[Definition 5.1]{ZonSec} where $\seg{\dd_p X}$ is replaced by $[0,d_pX]$.
+The zonoid section defined by Definition~\ref{def:zonsec}, is called the \emph{centered} zonoid section in \cite{ZonSec} and is denoted by $\seg{\zeta_X}$.
 It is a translate of what they call the \emph{zonoid section}.
-Since we only consider translation invariant quantities such as volume or mixed volume, this makes no difference. \end{remark}
+Nevertheless, this will not affect the results we present here since we only consider translation invariant quantities such as volume or mixed volume. \end{remark}

-The main result of \cite{ZonSec} is that these zonoids compute the expected volume of the zero set of the zKROK fields and behave well under independent intersection.
-In our context of scalar fields, we will use the following special case, which is \cite[Corollary 7.2]{ZonSec}.
+The main result of \cite{ZonSec} is that the zonoid section computes the expected volume of the zero set of random fields.
+In our context of (scalar) GRF, we will use the following special case, which is \cite[Corollary 7.2]{ZonSec}.